Vir, GSK plan to seek emergency use nod for COVID-19 antibody therapy

-(Reuters) - Vir Biotechnology and Britain’s GSK said on Wednesday they planned to seek emergency use authorization (EUA) for their experimental COVID-19 antibody therapy after interim data from a study showed 85% reduction in hospitalization and deaths among patients.
+(Reuters) - Vir Biotechnology and Britain’s GSK plan to seek emergency use authorization for their experimental COVID-19 antibody therapy after interim data from a study showed 85% reduction in hospitalization and deaths among patients, the companies said.

+The move brings the antibody therapy one step closer to becoming another weapon against the pandemic, with similar therapies from Eli Lilly and Regeneron Pharmaceuticals receiving recommendations from U.S. and European health regulators earlier this year.

-An independent panel recommended stopping further enrolment for the late-stage trial due to evidence of “profound efficacy” of the therapy, Vir and GSK said in a joint statement.
+Vir and GSK said in a joint statement on Wednesday that an independent panel recommended stopping further enrolment in the late-stage trial of the therapy due to evidence of “profound efficacy.”

 Antibody treatments are designed to decrease the severity of COVID-19 among patients diagnosed with the infection.

-Additionally, the companies said a new laboratory study showed the therapy, VIR-7831, was equally effective against the UK, South African and Brazilian variants of the coronavirus.
+Vir and GSK also said that a new laboratory study showed the therapy, VIR-7831, was equally effective against the UK, South African and Brazilian variants of the coronavirus.

 Vir and GSK announced a partnership last year to research COVID-19 treatments.